Arctic Monkeys: Musical style and influences

 According to the band, their fifth album AM has been described as psychedelic rock, blues rock, indie rock, and hard rock, with hip hop influences.
 As Turner stated in an interview with NME, it's "like a Dr. Dre beat, but we've given it an Ike Turner bowl-cut and sent it galloping across the desert on a Stratocaster".
 He also cited Outkast, Aaliyah and Black Sabbath as influences for the album on the song "Arabella".

 Their sixth album Tranquility Base Hotel & Casino took on a different direction, substituting the guitar-heavy sound from their previous albums for a more complex, piano-based style of composition.
 The album was described as psychedelic pop, lounge pop, space pop, and glam rock.
 In a 2018 interview with BBC Radio 1, Turner explained that he wrote the songs for the album on a piano instead of the guitar as "the guitar had lost its ability to give me ideas.
 Every time I sat with a guitar I was suspicious of where it was gonna go.
-I had a pretty good idea of what I might be which is completely contrary to what I felt when I sat at the piano.”
-Alex also stated that he received inspiration from three Jean-Pierre Melville films—Un flic, Le Cercle Rouge, and Le Samouraï, as well as the film adaptation of Edgar Allan Poe's short stories named Spirits of the Dead.
+I had a pretty good idea of what I might be which is completely contrary to what I felt when I sat at the piano."
+Alex also stated that he received inspiration from three Jean-Pierre Melville films—Un flic, Le Cercle Rouge and Le Samouraï, as well as the film adaptation of Edgar Allan Poe's short stories named Spirits of the Dead.

+With there being a great distinction between the rock sound of AM and slower sound of Tranquility Base Hotel & Casino, their seventh album The Car has been described a comfortable middle ground.
+The album covers many genres including, art rock, orchestral rock, lounge pop, baroque pop, and funk, as well as elements of jazz.
+In a 2022 interview with ABC, Turner states, "Every time I've sort of thought about attempting to go in a direction that you've been before, it sort of feels – quite quickly – sounds like a spoof or something.
+I think we've always just been following the same instincts we were in the beginning.
+That hasn't really changed."